buyco/go-yangming-sdk/yangming/docs/EventsAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiV220GetEventsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetEventsRequest struct via the builder pattern

 Name | Type | Description  | Notes